 SSIA uses HSM with the right FIPS level to meet these criteria.
-Since this document classification is un-classified this information could not be detailed here.
-There is a separate document that specifies this in detailed
+Since the document classification of the CPS is "unclassified" further details cannot be shared in the CPS.
+There is a separate internal SSIA document that provides more details.